-- (A) brokers' commission, fiscal charges and other disbursements which are:- - (1) necessarily incurred in effecting transactions for that Fund; and - (2) normally shown in contract notes, confirmation notes and difference accounts as appropriate. - (B) interest on borrowings permitted under that Fund and charges incurred in effecting or terminating or in negotiating or varying the terms of such borrowings; - (C) taxation and duties payable in respect of the property of that Fund or the issue of shares in that Fund; - (D) any costs incurred in modifying the Instrument of Incorporation and the Prospectus, including costs incurred in respect of meetings of holders convened for the purpose of approving such modifications; - (E) any costs incurred in respect of meetings of holders convened on a requisition by holders not including the ACD or an associate of the ACD; - (F) liabilities on amalgamation or reconstruction arising after the transfer of property to the Company in consideration for the issue of Shares as more fully described in the FCA Rules; - (G) the audit fees and any proper expenses of the auditors and of tax, legal and other professional advisers to the Company; - (H) the fees of the FCA under Schedule 1, Part III of the Act and any corresponding periodic fees of any regulatory authority in a country or territory outside the UK in which Shares in that Fund are, or may, be marketed;
+- (A) brokers' commission, fiscal charges and other disbursements which are:- - (1) necessarily incurred in effecting transactions for that Fund; and - (2) normally shown in contract notes, confirmation notes and difference accounts as appropriate. - (B) interest on borrowings permitted under that Fund and charges incurred in effecting or terminating or in negotiating or varying the terms of such borrowings; 1 - (C) taxation and duties payable in respect of the property of that Fund or the issue of shares in that Fund; - (D) any costs incurred in modifying the Instrument of Incorporation and the Prospectus, including costs incurred in respect of meetings of holders convened for the purpose of approving such modifications; - (E) any costs incurred in respect of meetings of holders convened on a requisition by holders not including the ACD or an associate of the ACD; - (F) liabilities on amalgamation or reconstruction arising after the transfer of property to the Company in consideration for the issue of Shares as more fully described in the FCA Rules; - (G) the audit fees and any proper expenses of the auditors and of tax, legal and other professional advisers to the Company;

-- (I) any expenses or disbursements of the Depositary incurred in exercising any powers conferred upon the Depositary, or in performing any of the duties imposed upon it by the OEIC Regulations, the FCA Rules, the Instrument of Incorporation or by law, which duties may include:- - (1) delivery of stock to the Depositary or custodian; - (2) custody of assets; - (3) collection of income and capital; - (4) submission of tax returns; - (5) handling tax claims; - (6) preparation of the Depositary's annual report; and - such other duties as the Depositary is required by the OEIC Regulations, the FCA Rules, the Instrument of Incorporation or by law to perform; - (J) the fees and expenses payable by the ACD to JP Morgan Europe Limited in respect of:- - (1) preparation of financial statements for the Funds; - (2) preparation of tax returns; and - (3) any expenses incurred by the Company in connection with the maintenance of its accounting and other books and records; - (K) any costs arising in connection with the publication and despatch of the price of Shares; - (L) all costs arising from despatch of the half-yearly and other reports of the Company; - (M) such other expenses as the ACD resolves are properly payable out of the Fund's property; - (N) any sum due or payable by virtue of any provision of the FCA Rules; - (O) value added tax payable on these expenses where appropriate.
+- (H) the fees of the FCA under Schedule 1, Part III of the Act and any corresponding periodic fees of any regulatory authority in a country or territory outside the UK in which Shares in that Fund are, or may, be marketed; - (I) any expenses or disbursements of the Depositary incurred in exercising any powers conferred upon the Depositary, or in performing any of the duties imposed upon it by the OEIC Regulations, the FCA Rules, the Instrument of Incorporation or by law, which duties may include:- - (1) delivery of stock to the Depositary or custodian; - (2) custody of assets; - (3) collection of income and capital; - (4) submission of tax returns; - (5) handling tax claims; - (6) preparation of the Depositary's annual report; and - (7) such other duties as the Depositary is required by the OEIC Regulations, the FCA Rules, the Instrument of Incorporation or by law to perform; - (8) any fees or expenses incurred by the Depositary in order to receive the required index data feed to enable the Depositary to perform its oversight as required by the FCA rules; - (J) the fees and expenses payable by the ACD to JP Morgan Europe Limited in respect of:- - (1) preparation of financial statements for the Funds; - (2) preparation of tax returns; and - (3) any expenses incurred by the Company in connection with the maintenance of its accounting and other books and records; - (K) any costs arising in connection with the publication and despatch of the price of Shares; - (L) all costs arising from despatch of the half-yearly and other reports of the Company; - (M) such other expenses as the ACD resolves are properly payable out of the Fund's property; - (N) any sum due or payable by virtue of any provision of the FCA Rules; - (O) in respect of the Schroder Islamic Global Equity Fund only, any reasonable fees, costs or expenses incurred in relation to the Shariah Advisor in carrying out its duties in respect of the Schroder Islamic Global Equity Fund (including the remuneration of the Shariah Supervisory Board on behalf of such Fund); - (P) value added tax payable on these expenses where appropriate.